dromadaire54/prometheus-webexteams/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Version**
-The docker image or release version of prometheus-msteams.
+The docker image or release version of prometheus-webexteams.

 **To Reproduce**
 Steps to reproduce the behavior: